Lee Hi: 2019–present: Career resurgence and label changes

 On September 9, 2021, Lee released her third studio album 4 Only.
 In March 2022, she won R&B Track of the Year for "Only" at the Korean Hip-hop Awards.

+In March 2024, Lee's exclusive contract with AOMG ended and it was revealed that she had made the decision to not renew.

+On September 23, 2024, Lee had signed an exclusive contract with Duover to manage her future activities.
+In addition, a video content of her unreleased new song "One Thing" was released on her YouTube channel to celebrate her 28th birthday.

 Endorsements

-On March 9, 2017 Lee teamed up with highly known cosmetics brand MAC's Future Forward Collection in creating a special edition matte red lipstick under her stage name Lee Hi.
+On March 9, 2017, Lee teamed up with highly known cosmetics brand MAC's Future Forward Collection in creating a special edition matte red lipstick under her stage name Lee Hi.
 The lipstick was available worldwide in store and online in respective countries.
 On July 28, Lee held a fan sign with MAC at Lotte World Mall, Seoul, South Korea.
-In collaboration with MAC and magazine Marie Claire, on October 15 Lee held an event showcasing stages of her songs as well as covers of other artists.
+On October 15, in collaboration with MAC and magazine Marie Claire, Lee held an event showcasing stages of her songs as well as covers of other artists.